LuciaPerez/PUWI/README.md

 	 **- pubDirectory** is the location where files are published at the web server, in Apache server is /var/www

 	 **- runService** indicates the location of the service which must be restarted after modifying *php.ini* file, in Apache server is /etc/init.d/

-    2.1.
-Dependencies

-    Install PUWI involves installing automatically the last available PHPUnit version and every dependency that needs to work properly.
-    The default location to install these dependencies is *PUWI/vendor/*.

 4. Execute the installation script:  `sudo ~/PUWI/install.bash`